openstack-archive/fuel-docs/pages/user-guide/8000-upgrade.rst

       If your Fuel Master node does not have enough RAM to decompress the archive,
-      you can decompress it on another system, then copy the `upgrade` tarball to the Master node.
+      you can unpack it with **lrzuntar**
+      or its equivalent on another system,
+      then transfer the extracted files to the Master node.

 #.
 Run the upgrade script from that same directory
    and supply the Fuel administrator (*admin*) password: